-Identification of distributional preferences has been the topic of numerous papers - see Section 4 for a review of the literature.
+Identification of distributional preferences has been the topic of numerous papers, of course - see Kerschbamer (2013) for a thorough review of the literature.
 These pioneering studies - which have greatly advanced our understanding of non-selfish behavior - suffer from at least one of two methodological shortcomings.
-First, the tests employed typically discriminate between the members of a somewhat arbitrary list of distributional types; and secondly, the identification procedures typically rely on strong structural assumptions.5
+First, the tests employed typically discriminate between the members of a somewhat arbitrary list of distributional types; and secondly, the identification procedures typically rely on strong structural assumptions.6

-Regarding the former dimension - the set of distributional types tested for - previous studies either start with a given list of types, or they employ a test design that allows discriminating only between the members of a limited set of types.6 For instance, the pathbreaking dictator-game study by Andreoni and Miller (2002) distinguishes between selfish, Leontief and perfect substitutes preferences, plus weak incarnations of those types; the follow up study by Fisman et al. (2007) employs a richer design and discriminates between selfinterested, lexself (lexicographic for self over other), social welfare and competitive types plus some mixes thereof; the pioneering discrete choice study by Engelmann and Strobel (2004) tries to disentangle efficiency concerns (defined as surplus maximization), maximin preferences and (two modelling variants of) inequality aversion; Blanco et al. (2011) discriminate between selfish and various intensities of piecewise linear inequality aversion; Charness and Rabin (2002), Cabrales et al. (2010) and Iriberri and Rey-Biel (2013) allow for self-interested, social welfare, difference-averse and competitive preferences; and the ring-test - originally developed by social psychologists to assess "social value orientations"7 and recently used by economists to identify type and intensity of distributional concerns8 - discriminates between altruists, cooperators, individualists, competititors, aggressors, martyrs, masochists and sadomasochists.
+Regarding the former dimension - the set of distributional types tested for - previous studies either start with a given list of types, or they employ a test design that allows discriminating only between the members of a limited set of types.7 For instance, the pathbreaking dictator-game study by Andreoni and Miller (2002) distinguishes between selfish, Leontief and perfect substitutes preferences, plus weak incarnations of those types; the followup study by Fisman et al. (2007) employs a richer design and discriminates between selfinterested, lexself (lexicographic for self over other), social welfare and competitive types plus some mixes thereof; the pioneering discrete choice study by Engelmann and Strobel (2004) tries to disentangle efficiency concerns (defined as surplus maximization), maximin preferences and (two modelling variants of) inequality aversion; Blanco et al. (2011) discriminate between selfish and various intensities of piecewise linear inequality aversion; Charness and Rabin (2002), Cabrales et al. (2010) and Iriberri and Rey-Biel (2013) allow for self-interested, social welfare, difference-averse and competitive preferences; and the ring-test - originally developed by social psychologists to assess "social value orientations"8 and recently used by economists to identify type and intensity of distributional concerns9 - discriminates between altruists, cooperators, individualists, competititors, aggressors, martyrs, masochists and sadomasochists.

-Turning to the second dimension - the structural assumptions imposed - the identification procedures employed in previous studies typically rely on strong assumptions regarding the form of the utility or motivational function meant to represent preferences.
-For instance, the ring-test is based on the assumption of linear preferences; the studies by Cabrales
+Turning to the second dimension - the structural assumptions imposed - the identification procedures employed in previous studies typically rely on strong assumptions